Stimpy's Big Day!: Production

 Production was greatly hindered when Naylor broke up with Kricfalusi in March 1991, after which she left Spümcø and would not be involved with The Ren & Stimpy Show until after Kricfalusi's firing.
 Working on "Stimpy's Big Day!" imposed serious strains on their relationships as Naylor was far more committed to reaching the deadlines imposed by the studio than Kricfalusi (a factor that contributed to his later firing by Nickelodeon).
 David Koenigsberg of Spümcø recalled: "She was building up with all this tension because she felt the deadlines much more oppressively than John did".
 Koenigsberg recalled that the other animators would laugh and joke while working, but Naylor "was like the uptight librarian reminding everyone 'we have to go back to work now'.
 She was serious, it was not a joke.
 I remember talking to her one day about how we should laugh at this, and she really couldn't".
 Naylor had completed the layouts for "Stimpy's Big Day!" when she broke up with Kricfalusi.
 However, despite the break-up, Naylor played a major role in "Stimpy's Big Day!" as she drew the opening scene where Ren criticizes Stimpy for watching cartoons too much, which established a dynamic that continued for the rest of the show.
 Both Kricfalusi and Naylor had been born in the 1950s, and as result the couple set "Stimpy's Big Day!" sometime in the 1950s as a tribute to the world of their youth.
+Despite this, in the episode itself, one of the prizes listed for the winner of the poem contest is "a 12-hour record set of the top hits of the 70s."

 The work of inking and painting both "Stimpy's Big Day!" and "The Big Shot!" was done at Lacewood Productions in Ottawa.
 The studio had a hostile working environment, paid its employees poorly, and its output was subpar.
-Despite Kricfalusi approving of their work, the studio backed out after 6 episodes.
+Despite Kricfalusi approving of their work, the studio backed out after the first season.